Sanjana-Devi-67/Sanjana-Devi-67/README.md

 ---
-🎓 Information Science & Engineering student with a strong foundation in software development, web technologies, and machine learning.
+🎓 Information Science & Engineering student with a strong foundation in software development, DSA and web technologies.
 Passionate about building impactful solutions and contributing to innovative projects.

 ---

 ## 🚀 About Me
-- 🌱 Exploring **Full Stack Development, Machine Learning, and DevOps practices**.
+- 🌱 Exploring **Full Stack Development, Machine Learning, Problem Solving and DevOps practices**.
-- 💡 Interested in **AI/ML, Web Development, and Problem Solving**.
+- 💡 Interested in **AI/ML, Web Development,DSA and Problem Solving**.
 - 🎯 Goal: To innovate and deliver impactful real-world solutions.

 ---